Renovate vs. Sell Your Home in Philadelphia

 Otherwise, the renovations will chew through your savings without any long-term reward.
 Before deciding whether to renovate, consider getting an offer on your property from a local real estate company.
 This will ensure the renovations are financially viable.

 Secondly, you’ll need to ensure you run the renovations properly.
 For example, you’ll need to find a good, trustworthy contractor and get the right permits for the project.
 Keep reading to learn more about the potential pitfalls to avoid when hiring a contractor and getting permits.

 As a homeowner in Philadelphia, it can be overwhelming to find a trusted general contractor, plumber, electrician, or any skilled laborer that can perform the work you need to remodel your home.
-Whether you find a contractor through a friend or family member, online, or through other advertising avenues, picking the wrong person for the job may end in you waiting months or in some cases even years before seeing the finished product.
-Why wait that long when you can sell your home with no headaches?
+Whether you find a contractor online, through someone you know, or via another advertising avenue, picking the wrong person for the job can be extremely problematic.

 - Erecting a fence in the backyard

 - Installing or altering plumbing in your home

 - Mechanical permits for HVAC systems and ductwork